tizcoppoli/ms4-art-store/README.md

 ### UX - Five Planes Method

 #### 1. Strategy
-  The primary goal is to sell canvas to the visitors who are looking for something to decorate their home, or make a gift to someone really passionate about paintings.
+  The primary goal is to sell canvas to the visitors who are looking for something to decorate their home, or make a gift to someone really passionate about art.

 #### 2. Scope
   Everything should be easy to understand.
 There is a simple navigation bar on the top.
 The user should be able to register, sign in, browse the products, add a product to the bag, and go to the checkout.